Authentic Lessons for 21st Century Learning

 Using the Justified List strategy, have groups select the musical elements from each column that they will use to create their song.
 After selecting their elements, have students write one sentence in each column explaining their choices.

 Display slide 7.
 Have students open Flat using either their browser or the app.
 Instruct students to sign in and make a new composition with the melodic instrument of their choice.
-Students can now use any number of the musical elements from their list to make a melody that is four measures long.
+Students can now use any number of musical elements from their list to make a melody that is four measures long.

 Display slide 8.
 Use the Airplane Landing strategy to decide the order in which students will share their song.
 Display slide 9 and instruct students to share their compositions with the class.
 If the class is large, you can have students plug their device into a speaker before playing for the class.
 Alternatively, have students perform their song on their personal instruments.